 - Printed Circuit Group IMF (Institute of Metal Finishing UK)

-The year 2002 brought IPC’s highly-received and most widely-used standard: the IPC-A-620, Requirements, and Acceptance for Cable and Wire Harness Assemblies.
-I, for one, can attest as to why this standard was received so well, as I have used it often and find it very insightful.
+2002 brought IPC’s highly-received and most widely-used standard: the IPC-A-620, Requirements, and Acceptance for Cable and Wire Harness Assemblies.
+For one, I can attest to why this standard was received so well, as I have used it often and find it very insightful.

 Some of you, like myself, may have lived through the problems associated with the adoption of lead-free solder in 2008—ugh!
-During that same year, to address lead-free solder problems, IPC teamed up with Electronic Components Association (ECA) and Joint Electron Device Engineering Council (JEDEC) to develop the IPC-J-STD-075 standard known as the Classification of Non-IC Electronic Components for Assembly Processes.
+To address lead-free solder problems during that same year, IPC teamed up with Electronic Components Association (ECA) and Joint Electron Device Engineering Council (JEDEC) to develop the IPC-J-STD-075 standard known as the Classification of Non-IC Electronic Components for Assembly Processes.

 In 2017, celebrating their 60th anniversary, the IPC worldwide membership has climbed to an all-time high with more than 4,000 member sites in 79 countries.
 In celebration of 60 years, IPC has created their 60th Anniversary Celebration video:

 Producing safe, reliable, high-performing PCB products requires constant attention to detail and commitment to quality throughout the production process.
 Adhering to IPC standards throughout the process can help companies achieve that.